nitnyadv/amrvac-1/doc/welcome.md

 [Centre for mathematical Plasma-Astrophysics (CmPA)](https://wis.kuleuven.be/CmPA), KU Leuven.

 In November 2022, we released the current 3.0 version, with the aid of Beatrice Popescu Braileanu, Niels Claes, Chun Xia, Guo Yang, Wenzhi Ruan, Fabio Bacchini, Yuhao Zhou.
+The movies generated from the demo simulations (found in the tests/demo folder) can be seen [here](demo-movies.md)

 Prior, in 2016-2017, a large modernization was completed by Chun Xia and [Jannis Teunissen](http://teunissen.net/) marked with version 2.0 with